Made with beer, onions, and sauerkraut, Instant Pot Brats are one of the easiest and most flavorful ways to enjoy bratwurst.

 You can speed up the process by using your Instant Pot to make brats, and I have to tell you the results are spectacular.

-The bratwursts are sauteed so that their skin is crisp and golden and the flavor of the beer, onion, and sauerkraut infuse every morsel of the brats.
+The bratwursts are sauteed so that their skin is crisp and golden and the flavor of the beer, onion, and sauerkraut infuse every morsel of the brats as they pressure cook

-This recipe is fast, easy, and perfect for entertaining!
+This recipe for Instant Pot Brats is fast, easy, and perfect for entertaining!

-- Bratwurst: Use any uncooked bratwursts you like.
-This recipe works with turkey, chicken, beef, or pork brats.
+- Bratwurst: This recipe works with turkey, chicken, beef, or pork brats.
 Just be sure to select raw, uncooked brats rather than pre-cooked bratwurst.

 - Beer: A mild pale lager or German beer is a great cooking liquid, as it will add flavor to the brats as they cook.
 If you don't care for beer, use beef or chicken stock.

 How to Make Brats in the Instant Pot

 - Turn the Instant Pot to saute, add in a bit of oil, and allow to heat up for a minute or two.

 - While the oil is heating, pierce each bratwurst with a fork 3-4 times on each side.
 This will allow the brats to cook evenly and not burst open while pressure cooking.

 - Once the oil is heated, add in the bratwursts and sear on each side until just browned.
 This should take just about 2 minutes per side.